 The new HubSpot payments solution aims to improve the buying experience of customers.
-The beta version is an end-to-end payment processing solution that promises to give buyers a more delightful and connected user experience.
+HubSpot B2B Commerce is an end-to-end payment processing solution that promises to give buyers a more delightful and connected user experience.

 Why Is HubSpot Payments Processing Tool Crucial for B2B Companies?

 As more B2B buyers demand a frictionless, digital buying experience that mirrors B2C e-commerce, ensuring payments occur in a secure and streamlined manner is more vital than ever.
 Unfortunately, many companies are still bogged down by clunky and inefficient payment solutions that are needlessly complicated.